hjmegens/hjmegens.github.io/_posts/2021-11-08-Micro-Professor-1B.md

 ```

 The ROM of my Micro-Professor therefore is the standard 4 KB monitor of the MPF-1B, as expected.
-Since I had a few 2532 ROMs lying around I tried to use my ROM programmer for programming in stead of reading the monitor software back on to one of those, using the same re-wiring contraption.
-But that didn't work out.
-These ROMs require 25V programming voltage, which the TL866 can't provide.
+Since I had a few 2532 ROMs lying around I was tempted to use my ROM programmer for programming a spare 2532.
+[These TMS 2532 ROMs](https://www.tvsat.com.pl/pdf/t/tms2532_ti.pdf) require 25V programming voltage, which the TL866 can't provide.
 The older TL866A maxes out at 21V, the newer TL866II+ at 18V.
+I will need to get a different programmer to achieve that.

 My joy of doing a quick and easy repair of my MPF was short-lived.
 After a few more hours working with the machine, it crashed, without any reason.
 As if to warn me it started beeping.
 It will reset alright, but after either a few minutes, or a few hours, will start getting fits.
 So, it is not happy.
 I've been investigating several leads and I will likely detail some of my findings in a later post.
 In fact I trained myself in using my new scope in the process.